thedev/hipster-jekyll-blog/_posts/2016-12-10-elk-you-like-it-and-want-to-use-it.md

 mathjax: false
 featured: true
 comments: true
-title: 'ELK - you like it and want to use it ? '
+title: 'ELK and scalability '
 description: Some thoughts on using ELK in a real application
 tags: 'elk, scalability'
 categories:
   - webdevelopment
   - Devops
 ---
-Starting out with ELK is pretty straightforward and it usually highlights the benefits of a centralised loggic solution.
+Starting out with ELK is pretty straightforward and it usually highlights the benefits of a centralised logging solution.
 Once you see this you will want to consider a few of the implications of running ELK in a scalable production environment.
 Here are some of my finding on this.

 ## We can forward logs directly to elasticsearch